Skip navigation

 AGENCY FINANCE STRATEGY

-Financing options evaluated include Tax Exempt Lease Purchase (TELP) funding and TAMUS Revenue Financing System (RFS) bond funding at various terms up to the 20 years enabled by legislation in Texas.
-In collaboration with TSU staff, TAMUS Treasury and Ameresco’s structured finance specialists, the project team was given direction to target a project using TAMUS RFS Bonds while still maintaining the option to utilize a TELP should those terms be more favorable at the time of funding.
-TSU will apply to receive a low-interest loan up to $12.8 million.
-Ameresco has provided a guaranteed maximum price for construction costs, though a not to exceed amount of $12.8 million is appropriate to allow for variations in costs of issuance for financing origination, management and legal fees.
-The term for this proposal is 20 years plus construction.
+Financing options evaluated included Tax-Exempt Lease Purchase (TELP) funding and TAMUS Revenue Financing System (RFS) Bond funding at various terms up to the 20 years enabled by legislation in Texas.
+The project team was given direction to target a project utilizing TAMUS RFS Bonds, while still maintaining the option to utilize TELP should those terms be more favorable at the time of funding.
+Tarleton applied to receive up to a $12.8 million low-interest loan.
+The Energy Services Company provided a guaranteed maximum price for construction costs, not to exceed the amount of $12.8 million, to allow for variations in costs of issuance for financing origination, management and legal fees.
+The term is 20 years plus construction.

 EMPLOYEE AWARENESS PLAN